C-BT Tracking Rule

 They covered accounting for the storage of C-BT in non-C-BT Project facilities, river diversion and river exchange of C-BT, domestic/municipal treated C-BT, and domestic/municipal C-BT return flows.

-What do the modifications to the C-BT Tracking Rule and related accounting procedures require concerning oil and gas well development and other non-allottee commercial and industrial uses?
+What do the 2021 modifications to the C-BT Project Water Tracking Rule and related accounting procedures require?

-What process did the Northern Water Board of Directors follow to adopt the modified rule?
+What process did the Northern Water Board of Directors follow to adopt the 2018 rule and modified 2021 rule?

 No, the rule only concerns accounting for the use of C-BT.